huggingface/text-generation-inference/docs/source/basic_tutorials/visual_language_models.md

 ### Hugging Face Hub Python Library

 To infer with vision language models through Python, you can use the [`huggingface_hub`](https://pypi.org/project/huggingface-hub/) library.
-The `InferenceClient` class provides a simple way to interact with the [Inference API](https://huggingface.co/docs/api-inference/index)
+The `InferenceClient` class provides a simple way to interact with the [Inference API](https://huggingface.co/docs/api-inference/index).
+Images can be passed as URLs or base64-encoded strings.
+The `InferenceClient` will automatically detect the image format.

 ```python
 from huggingface_hub import InferenceClient